-I am a strong believer that technology can be used to significantly improve how we teach and learn in all of our educational institutions.
+I am a big believer that technology can be used to significantly improve how we teach and learn in all of our educational institutions.
 As a computer science instructor at a technical college, my vision as a digital education leader is to use technology in unique and creative ways to greatly improve how we teach and learn computer science.
 My ultimate goal is to share my passion for computer science, and computer programming in particular, with all of my students.
 My passion for computer programming came from one of my undergraduate instructors.
 He valued teaching his students more than doing his own research, which was an exception at the time.
 It is one of my personal values to always put my students education first.

 In fulfilling my vision, I intend to follow the the digital citizenship guidelines for coaches defined by the International Society for Technology in Education (ISTE) to model, promote, and facilitate the safe, healthy, legal, and ethical use of digital information and technology.
 Moreover, I intend to use the following three principles to guide me in this vision: